CamilleSantaniello/Risk-Assessment-Magellanic-Rockhopper-penguins-IDLE/README.md

 Risk Assessment for Magellanic and Rockhopper penguins at Isla de los Estados.
 Article link  and entire dataset to be uploaded as soon as article is available on line.

-1- CodeR : this file contains the entire R code:
+1- CodeR : this file contains the entire R script:
   - data cleaning and formatting
   - rasters convertion and preparation
   - extraction of the rasters values for each penguin occurrence